Personal Injury-TBI

 The brain controls everything.
 Everything.
 Everything.
 The brain is a bundle of neurons.
 Neurons are small cells that may be very short in size or may be very long.
 For instance some are fractions of a millimeter long.
 Others may be many feet long.
 Any injury to one or more of those neurons impacts the brain’s function.

 Defense examiners in brain injury cases will frequently say that the psychological issues, the vestibular issues, the ocular issues are really not evidence of a brain injury but rather they are due to something else.
 It’s important to keep in mind that the brain is HQ.
 It controls everything.
-Therefore the manifestation of injury may be psychological.
+The manifestation of injury may be psychological.
 The manifestation of injury may be mood issues.
 Manifestation of injury may be cognitive.
-Also the manifestation of injury may be vestibular issues.
+The manifestation of injury may be vestibular issues.
 They are all brain-related.
 When the defense examiner says that they are not related to the brain injury, it’s important to pin that person down as to what then did cause those symptoms.
 Presumably the patient didn’t have the symptoms before the injury.

 2. What is a Brain Injury?